devnich/windows-setup/README.md

 ### 1.4.4.
 Julia

+1. The Julia installer will open a console window and install from the Microsoft Store.
-1. After installing Julia, open Julia and run the following commands:
+2. After installing Julia, run the following commands in the Julia console window:
     ``` r
     using Pkg
     Pkg.add("IJulia")
     ```
-2. When the process is complete, you may close Julia
+3. When the process is complete, you may close Julia

 ### 1.4.5.
 R and RStudio

 1. Install R, then RStudio
 2. Open RStudio.
 If the workstation has multiple versions of R available, RStudio will ask which one it should use.
 Select the most recent 64-bit version.
+3. A pop-up window will ask if you want to submit crash reports.
+Click "No"
-3. In the RStudio Console window, run the following command:
+4. In the RStudio Console window, run the following command:
     ``` r
     install.packages("tidyverse")
     ```
-4. When the process is complete, you may close RStudio
+5. When the process is complete, you may close RStudio

 ### 1.4.6. uv